 Democracy also has a play in it by the use of individualism.
 Instead of looking for ways to philosophically connect and look at these questions through a collective lens, all that matters is “what is your own beliefs”.
 Republics place a big emphasis on the person, instead of the national identity.
 This results in many people going into their own imaginary bubble, denying reality or objective evidence.

 Instead of looking at morality through the lens of a grounded philosopher, we look at it through our culture and upbringing, which is ever changing and increasingly subjective.

 35. Application of Modern Ethics on Past History

-With the rise of moral relativism, we have a dis-oriented collective hive mind of degraded moral values.
-This hive mind can (and is) used to target historical situations.
+With the rise of moral relativism, we have a disoriented collective hive mind of degraded moral values.
+This hive mind can be used to target historical situations.

-But, it’s just historical tradition.
-Taking modern ethics and morality and applying it to previous generations, is just time-traveling moral relativism.
+But, it’s just a historical tradition.
+Taking modern ethics and morality and applying it to previous generations is just time-traveling moral relativism.

 Our ethical and moral structure has improved over the years.
 Through education, philosophical insight, and a better understanding of “us”.
 But that doesn’t mean we can comb through history and apply our modern ethics on them.
 They didn’t have what we have at our disposal.
 And our own “morals” are increasingly becoming subjective, anyway.

 Judging the morality of the past by the standards of today is simply another result of moral relativism (see problem #34).
 And it helps in the degradation of our society/culture by instigating that our ancestors were all “the bad guys” and our society was built by evil.
-When in reality, every countries moral values were vastly different from what they are today – with the exception of certain Middle Eastern countries.
+When in reality, nearly every country’s moral values were vastly different from what they are today.

 36. Democracy is Temporary